razgarabedi/Forumify/docs/setup/first-steps.md

 # First Steps Guide

-This guide will help you get started with ForumLite after installation, including initial configuration and basic usage.
+This guide will help you get started with Rexerium Forum after installation, including initial configuration and basic usage.

 ## 📋 Table of Contents